dmuller189/UnixShell/README.md

 # TODO

 	- Shell Variables
+		- read '=' operator when parsing
+		- read '$xxx' variables and make appropriate swap
 	- Shell parentheses
-	- Fix background procesing ( & operator )
-	- evaluate parsing and order of operations for shell operators
+	- evaluate parsing logic and order of operations for shell operators
+		- exit operator with && and || operators
 	- Valgrind checks and memory leaks
-	- static analysis and clang checks
 	- some possible hashmap bugs with reading over tombstone values
+	- adapt hashmap for <string, string> mappings

 Run 'make test' to execute shell tests.
 Some failing at the moment